OpenIPC/openipc.github.io/certification.md

 ## Trusted Partner

-### OpenIPC Trusted Partner - a mark of trust for your equipment
+### OpenIPC Trusted Partner — a mark of trust for your equipment

-The **OpenIPC Trusted Partner** programme is designed for equipment manufacturers and vendors who confirm the highest level of compatibility, security and reliability of their devices with the OpenIPC ecosystem.
+The **OpenIPC Trusted Partner** program is designed for equipment manufacturers and vendors who confirm the highest level of compatibility, security and reliability of their devices with the OpenIPC ecosystem.

 ### Why become a Trusted Partner?

 The OpenIPC Trusted Partner status is more than just a certificate.
 It is public recognition that your hardware:
 - ✅ Is fully compatible with OpenIPC reference builds out of the box.
-- ✅ Has passed a security audit - no hidden backdoors, outdated components, or license violations.
+- ✅ Has passed a security audit — no hidden backdoors, outdated components, or license violations.
 - ✅ Meets community quality standards: up-to-date SBOM, predictable driver behaviour, full update support.

 ### Advantages for the vendor